How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 • Any obstructions affecting airflow

-Maintaining clear airflow improves heating efficiency, supports proper combustion, and minimizes unwanted smoke.
+Clear airflow improves heating efficiency, supports proper combustion, and reduces smoke.

-Thermally treated pine is designed to withstand outdoor conditions, but natural wood still requires periodic care.
+Thermally treated pine is built to withstand outdoor conditions, but natural wood still requires periodic care.

 Every 1–2 years: